-One day, while looking at a brain slice through the microscope, I observed something unexpected - I witnessed the true beauty of the brain.
+One day, while looking at a brain slice through the microscope, I observed something unexpected - I saw some of the most beautiful cells in the brain.

 Each image below comes in a variety of colors.
 Order science-art prints here.